-Ofgem director Christine Farnish resigns
+Ofgem director Christine Farnish resigns over price cap change

 Energy industry analysts Cornwall Insight predict an average annual bill will reach £3,582 at this point - £200 higher than the previous estimate.

-In January 2023, the next time the cap is due to be changed, Cornwall Insights expects the cap to go up again to £4,266.
+In January 2023, when the the cap is due to be changed again, Cornwall Insights expects the cap to go up to £4,266.

 The higher estimate means the average household would be paying £355 a month, instead of £164 a month currently.

-Energy prices have risen sharply because demand for gas increased when Covid restrictions eased, and because the war in Ukraine has threatened supplies from Russia.
+Energy prices have risen sharply because demand for gas increased when Covid restrictions eased, and because the invasion of Ukraine has threatened supplies from Russia.

-Ofgem recently changed the rules so the cap can be revised every three months instead of every six, saying this would make it less likely that more energy suppliers would collapse.
+Ofgem recently changed the rules so the cap can be revised every three months instead of every six, saying this would make it less likely that more energy suppliers would collapse, and allow consumers to feel the benefit of any future fall in prices more quickly.

-The regulator faced criticism for failing to prevent the collapse of 29 energy suppliers last year.
+Twenty nine energy suppliers have failed in the UK in the past year.

-In response to the resignation, an Ofgem spokesperson said that the rest of the board members had decided a shorter recovery period for energy costs was in "the best interest" of consumers in the "long term" because it reduced the "very real risk of suppliers going bust, which would heap yet more costs onto bills and add unnecessary worry and concern at an already very difficult time."
+Responding to Ms Farnish's resignation, an Ofgem spokesperson said that the rest of the board members had decided a shorter recovery period for energy costs was in "the best interest" of consumers in the "long term".

+The spokesperson said the change reduced the "very real risk of suppliers going bust, which would heap yet more costs onto bills and add unnecessary worry and concern at an already very difficult time".